 A full range of fun golfing activities are offered at this facility.

 Bousquet Ski Area & Family Fun Center is a regional amusement and recreation facility for all seasons.
 Come to use the water slide, summer camp, go-karts, pool, rock climbing and chairlifts in the summer, while in the winter you can enjoy skiing, snowboarding or snowtubing.
 You can also have your next banquet, birthday party or event catered.

-One of Great Barrington’s popular ski resorts is Ski Butternut.
-It brags of as many as 22 trails, inclusive of 10 ski lifts, a tubing area, two terrain parks and a ski school.
+One of Great Barrington’s most popular ski resorts is Ski Butternut, boasting 22 trails, inclusive of 10 ski lifts, a tubing area, two terrain parks and a ski school.
 It was opened in 1936.
-A scenic feature is the large orchards of butternut trees nestled in the basin of the mountain.
 With modest price ranges, it is one of the most affordable family ski areas on East Mountain and accounts for a huge 110-acre (44.5-hectare) space for skiing.
 There are varied amenities for lodging along with great dining and spas packages.
-Lessons in skiing can be availed across different age groups and skill levels.
+Skiing lessons are also available for people of all ages and skill levels.

 This country club features an eighteen-hole semi-private golf course, with a fully stocked pro shop, a driving range, and golf lessons, with PGA professional Marc Levesque, are provided by appointment; public tee times are available up to seven days in advance, at this scenic course that is surrounded by rolling hills, meandering streams, and beautiful views.